RPCS3/rpcs3/.github/ISSUE_TEMPLATE/1-regression-report.md

 ## Details
 Please describe the regression as accurately as possible.

+#### 0. Make sure you're running with settings as close to default as possible
+* **Do NOT enable any emulator game patches when reporting issues**
+* Only change settings that are required for the game to work

 #### 1. Please provide _exact_ build (or commit) information that introduced the regression you're reporting.
 * Please see [How to find the build that caused a regression](https://wiki.rpcs3.net/index.php?title=Help:Using_different_versions_of_RPCS3#How_to_find_the_build_that_caused_a_regression.3F) in our wiki.
 * You can find [History of RPCS3 builds](https://rpcs3.net/compatibility?b) here.